Human Resources

 • Chief Executive Phil Parkes stresses immediate change is necessary.

-• President Richard Wagstaff acknowledges the poor safety record and supports investigations but calls for proactive measures.
+• President Richard Wagstaff acknowledges the public safety record and supports investigations but calls for proactive measures.

 • Chief Executive Chris Alderson emphasises the need for ethical improvements and better resource allocation for site supervisors.